smec-ethz/tatva/README.md

 ## License

 `tatva` is distributed under the GNU Lesser General Public License v3.0 or later.
-See `COPYING` and `COPYING.LESSER` for the complete terms. © 2025 ETH Zurich (Mohit Pundir).
+See `COPYING` and `COPYING.LESSER` for the complete terms. © 2025 ETH Zurich (SMEC).

 ## Features